-Disabling fatigue
+• Disabling fatigue

 Sjögren's Syndrome is an autoimmune disease, a condition where the body's immune system starts attacking parts of the body instead of fighting infection.
-Primary Sjögren's Syndrome typically develops in women in their 30's to 60's, although it can occur at any age and can affect both men and women.
-Features such as generalized muscle or joint aching and generalized fatigue can be the most prominent symptoms.
+Sjögren's Syndrome affects women in their 40's and above, although up to 10% of cases occur in men and it is also seen in younger people.
+It affects one in 2000 women in the UK.
+Features such as muscle or joint aching and fatigue can be the most prominent symptoms.